itswadesh/vuefull-docs/README.md

 ## About CRUD Automation

-CodeNx CRUD is a Javascript CRUD boiler plate, perfect for rapid development.
+Vue Fullstack Generator is a Javascript CRUD boiler plate, perfect for rapid development.
 It is built over the cutting edge technology and purely modular code.

 This is based on ReST API and disconnected architecture.
 Hence you are free to use any front-end or backend.